MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/2_AzureAnalytics/0_Fabric/demos/24_FabricTenantMigration.md

 The hybrid approach involves a phased migration plan that combines elements of creating new capacity and migrating the tenant.
 This method allows you to address immediate capacity needs while planning for a full migration, reducing the risk of disruptions and providing flexibility.

 **Phases**:
-1. **Phase 1**: Create a new F256 capacity in East US and reassign critical workspaces to address immediate capacity needs.
+1. **Phase 1**: Create a new F64 capacity in East US and reassign critical workspaces to address immediate capacity needs.
 This step ensures that you can manage current workloads effectively without waiting for the entire migration process to complete.
 2. **Phase 2**: Gradually migrate the tenant and remaining workspaces to East US.
 This phase involves careful planning and coordination to ensure a smooth transition.
 By migrating in stages, you can monitor the impact and make adjustments as needed, minimizing disruptions.

 | **Pros** | **Considerations** |
 | --- | --- |
 | - **Flexibility**: Allows you to address immediate capacity needs while planning for a full migration.<br/>- **Reduced Risk**: Phased approach can reduce the risk of disruptions.<br/>- **Scalability**: Adaptable to different sizes and complexities of migrations. | - **Complexity**: Requires careful planning and coordination.<br/>- **Potential Temporary Egress Charges**: May incur temporary egress charges during the transition.<br/>- **Resource Allocation**: Adequate resources must be allocated to manage the migration phases.<br/>- **Testing and Validation**: Each phase should include thorough testing and validation. |

-### Utilize Azure ExpressRoute
+## Use Azure ExpressRoute

 > Improved performance and reduced egress charges, though it involves setup complexity and costs.
 Useful for reducing latency and egress charges without immediate tenant migration.